rodv92/PLETSC/README.md

 Compression and decompression require the primary dictionary to be available, and the secondary if the boolean SecondPass is set to true, (by default).

+**The zip "dics.zip" already have a compiled version of these dictionaries.**

+# More information

 The algorithm is heavily commented in the code.

+# Field of application

-Main applications could be messaging over low bandwidth links like POCSAG radio text, or JS8Call for HAM radio.
+Main applications could be messaging over low bandwidth links like POCSAG radio text, or JS8Call for HAM radio, and IoT.

 However, note that the underlying digital mode should allow binary transmission (not only transmission of printable ASCII characters) for seamless integration.

-TODO and ISSUES :
+# TODO and ISSUES :

-See comments in the code
+See comments in the code.

 Main issues for now are syntactic rules and spurious whitespaces, absence of whitespaces were they should have been, problems with hyphenated tokens, spurious newlines, problems with some possessive forms, and special constructs besides emails and well formed URLs.

-Dictionaries :

-As said before there are two dictionaries :
-- Primary dictionary is count_1w.txt
-- Secondary is outngrams.bin

-The zip "dics.zip" already have a compiled version of these dictionaries.

-Ngrams Processing from scratch :
+# Ngrams Processing from scratch :

+Useful if you want to tweak or create your own dictionaries, we'll discuss mainly the outngrams.bin dictionary, as count_1w.txt tweaking is straightforward.
+Note that count1_w.txt should not be modified once outngrams.bin is generated, or you'll have to rebuild outngrams.bin

-A preparatory step is required to generate a compressed version of the ngrams files, if you want to do it from scratch.
+A preparatory step is required to generate a compressed version of the ngrams files, if you want to do it from scratch :

 First create the ngrams CSV using this code repo : https://github.com/orgtre/google-books-ngram-frequency/tree/main/python